English, MA

 ACCESSTO INTERDISCIPLINARY CENTERS AND INSTITUTES

-These are available to students, including: American Indian Studies, American Studies, Center for Africana Studies, Center for Oklahoma Studies, Center for Poets & Writers, Digital Humanities, and Gender and Women's Studies.
+is available to students, including: American Indian Studies, American Studies, Africana Studies, Oklahoma Studies, Poets & Writers at OSU-Tulsa, Humanities, and Gender and Women's Studies.

 Research and Faculty

-The English department is formed by nationally and internationally recognized faculty.
-Our program is further distinguished by the fact that English department faculty edit field-leading journals with the assistance of advanced graduate students.
-These journals include: Milton Quarterly, American Indian Quarterly, Journal of Linguistic Geography and The Cimmaron Review amongst others.
+The English department is formed by nationally and internationally recognized faculty and our graduate students regularly publish and present scholarly and creative works in journals and at conferences across the country and around the world.
+The program is further distinguished by the fact that our faculty edit field-leading journals with the assistance of advanced graduate students.
+These journals include: Milton Quarterly, American Indian Quarterly, Journal of Linguistic Geography and The Cimarron Review amongst others.

 TESOL applicants must also: